 Amy E. Guptill, Denise A. Copelton and Betsy Lucal Food & Society: Principles and Paradoxes (3rd Ed.)
 Cambridge: Polity, £18.99 pbk (ISBN: 9781509542246), 308pp.
 Word Count: 799

-Review Author Details Reviewed by: Beth Benker Affiliation: University of the West of England, UK

-Email Address: bethany.benker@UWE.ac.uk Address: 3C25 Frenchay Campus, University of the West of England, Coldharbour Lane, Bristol, BS16 1QY

 Food & Society Book Review

-The third edition of Food & Society: Principles and Paradoxes maintains its position as an ideal introductory text for food studies through a series of important additions.
-There are key features throughout which set up frameworks and key dynamics within the food studies in a clear and accessible way, and the book moves through a significant number of case studies, theories and ideas to give students who are unfamiliar with food studies an excellent understanding of the overall food studies landscape.
-Limitations of the book, a relative lack of critical commentary and depth, are inevitable given the intended audience and scope.
-Assuming the book is utilised in the correct context, it will be an essential and reliable addition to reading lists.
+Food is a significant driver, and indicator, of cultural understandings.
+The food systems in which food is produced informs the way it is consumed – and consumption is a key cultural communicator.
+Consider regional differences in food choice which indicate ideas of sameness or difference, perceptions of quality and cost which demarcate classed groups, or dietary choices which inform gendered food intake.
+Food & Society begins from the understanding that food’s biological and economic materiality always relate to the social; lifestyles, divisions, and notions of togetherness.

-The book begins from a sociological viewpoint and uses some key principles and paradoxes (as the name suggests) to structure the content.
-Utilising a number of case studies, chapters move through a series of important theories, concepts and discussions primarily within sociology and human geography, though along the way it incorporates ideas from a wide range of theorists and perspectives.
-In some ways this makes Food & Society challenging to pin down in terms of approach, though by the same token this also means that it is an effective introductory book for anyone beginning food studies, as it serves as an advertisement for the field of food studies itself.
-The information presented is engaging, clear and accessible, moving through a number of contextualised ideas with ease.
-To further enable novice student engagement, the key terms and theories discussed are in bold throughout, so although altogether more complex than a textbook, it does not feel unduly hard to navigate.
+The book begins from a sociological viewpoint and uses key principles and paradoxes (as the name suggests) to structure the content - the book opens with discussion of food’s symbolic importance and the tension between food being both inherently social and peculiarly individual simultaneously.
+Incorporating representatives from a wide range of perspectives, chapters use case studies to introduce familiar theorists and their ideas: Alan Warde, Mark Granovetter and Pierre Bourdieu in Sociology, Carole Counihan and Karl Polanyi in Anthropology, La Via Campesina in Human Geography.
+In some ways this makes Food & Society challenging to pin down in terms of approach, though by the same token this also means that it is an effective introductory book for anyone beginning food studies, serving as an advertisement for food studies itself.
+The information presented is engaging, clear and accessible, moving through several contextualised ideas with ease.
+To further enable student engagement, key terms are in bold throughout, so although more complex than a textbook, it is easy to navigate.

-In particular, Food & Society would suit a range of students at different educational levels, but crucially students should be those that are relatively new to food studies.
+Food & Society would suit a range of students at different levels within higher education but crucially students should be those that are relatively new to food studies.
 Practitioners might also find interest in this book, though it would be reading-for-interest rather than for in-depth policy developments.
 Given the emphases placed on sociology and human geography ideas in the book, it would also be appropriate for students looking at food from these perspectives.
 The book, and all previous editions, aim to provide a more general framework or overview of key features in the study of food.
 In the pursuit of this goal, some theories are not present, and there is relatively limited detail in regard to critical engagement within certain fields.
 To give an example, practice theory and practice theorists are not explicitly mentioned, though the approach that practice theory takes is introduced through discussion of consumption and consumer practices.
 Bourdieu (1984) is introduced also, but only in discussion of cultural capital.
 Thus, the reader will find limited depth and critical appraisal in this book, enabling it to act as an interesting and engaging overview applicable to several countries and disciplines.
 This is a commendable achievement in itself.